trinity652/365-days-of-AI/README.md

 # 365-days-of-AI
-As part of practicing writing and testing ML/DL models
+As part of practicing writing code and testing ML/DL models